 The FDA approved the Stryker ShapeMatch Cutting Guide in May 2011.
 This product used 3D imaging obtained from MRI and CT scan data from each individual patient before surgery.
 It aimed to help surgeons position and size the implant during surgery.

 Stryker ShapeMatch Cutting Guide Lawsuit

-If your surgeon used a Stryker ShapeMatch Cutting Guide during your knee replacement surgery and you experienced or are currently experiencing complications you may be eligible for a ShapeMatch Cutting Guide lawsuit.
+If the Stryker ShapeMatch Cutting Guide was used during your knee replacement surgery and then you experienced serious complications you may be eligible for a Stryker ShapeMatch Cutting Guide lawsuit.

 Some patients have complained that their knee was not aligned properly during surgery resulting in pain or limited mobility.